Assessment & Learning Support

 Teachers monitor student development in the classroom and maintain consistent communication with each student regarding his or her work.
 Parents can request an informal conference at any time to discuss student progress.
 Much of the evaluation of individual students, however, occurs in the form of student portfolios, which are kept from Kindergarten through the 8th grade and are discussed at individualized conferences each November and April, with a report and student work sent home in January.

-Students choose representative examples of their work for their portfolios, and these examples collectively tell the story of their development over time.
+Students choose representative examples of their work for their portfolios, and these examples collectively tell the story of their educational development over time.
 Each student presents his or her portfolios to parents and teachers at the biannual formal conferences.
 Since a student’s portfolio is maintained over the course of multiple years at Sussex, it offers an irreplaceable record of student growth and of the scope and vitality of our curriculum.

 Learning happens at different developmental stages, phases, and times for students.